The perils of having hayfever in Morocco

 - Don’t use the hammam if you are visiting in the height of summer.
 It will be very hot and steamy, which doesn’t help with the breathing situation.
 You’ll be feeling anything but relaxed and fresh when you emerge!

-- Admire the night market from the roof balcony of one of the many restaurants lining the square.
-You avoid the smoke and get a much better view.
+- Admire the Marrakech night market from the roof balcony of one of the many restaurants lining the square.
+You avoid the smoke (which can get quick thick) and get a much better view.

 In the Souks

-- A real sensory experience, a single visit to the souks can be a nightmare, with all the herbs, spices, perfumes and smoke from cooking stalls of the night market.
+- A real sensory experience, a single visit to the souks can be a nightmare, with all the herbs, spices, perfumes and smoke from market cooking stalls.
 Take a scarf (or even better, buy one from the souk!) to cover your nose when walking through these areas.
+Try and visit in the morning before things start to get going.

 - Surprisingly it’s actually a bit cooler in the souks as they are covered, so pop in here for a bit of a respite from the baking sun outside.